Keough Hot Springs: History

-The area around this hot springs was originally inhabited by the local native Paiutes, who considered the waters sacred.
+The area around these hot springs was originally inhabited by the local native Paiutes, who considered the waters sacred.
 Today there is a very small community of homes, and a commercial resort featuring a large swimming pool which was built and first opened in August 1918 by Philip P. Keough, a former local superintendent of the Wells Fargo stage company.
 Keough's resort was very popular in the 1920s and 30's and was designed to be a complete health resort.
 The resort reportedly continued to be a very popular social gathering site for residents of the nearby communities up until the World War II era.

 In 1926 the City of Los Angeles purchased the property as a part of its famous water-rights land grab in the Owens Valley.
 The City's Water and Power Department allowed the resort to remain open under its direction, but absentee management led to a decline in the resort's viability.
 Leases were offered to various operators, but with only a five-year term.
 The pool was closed to the public in 1934, but was reopened a few years later by another operator.
 A new lessee in 1955 performed renovations and the pool once again regained its vitality as a public swimming and recreation area until insurance considerations dictated that it become a membership-only club in 1985.